See index to all the chapters for Putting Out the Planetary Fire

 Opponents of cap and trade argue that it can lead to an overproduction of pollutants up to the maximum levels set by the government each year, since allowable levels may be set too generously, actually slowing the move to cleaner energy.
 Emissions credits and penalties are often cheaper than converting to cleaner technologies and resources, meaning that cap and trade is not a real incentive for those industries to change their practices.

 California’s cap-and-trade program is one of the largest in the world and among the first.
-Though the state’s program helped it meet some initial, easily attained benchmarks for emission reductions, many worry that it enables California’s biggest polluters to conduct business as usual and even increase their emissions.
+Although the state’s program helped it meet some initial, easily attained benchmarks for emission reductions, many worry that it enables California’s biggest polluters to conduct business as usual and even increase their emissions.
 By 2019, carbon emissions from the state’s oil and gas industry actually rose 3.5% since the program began.
 Many say cap and trade is rarely stringent enough when used alone; direct regulations on refineries and cars are crucial to reining in emissions.
 Such programs usually include offsets, and “offset programs largely don’t work.”

 Pope Francis in his climate change encyclical stated “The strategy of buying and selling “carbon credits” can lead to a new form of speculation which would not help reduce the emission of polluting gases worldwide. … in no way does it allow for the radical change which present circumstances require.
 Rather, it may simply become a ploy which permits maintaining the excessive consumption of some countries and sectors.”